January 2020

 This German certificate validates that the animals are held in species-appropriate husbandry conditions.
 It assures that sheep are kept on grazing lands and allowed to reproduce naturally.
 Interventional procedures such as tail docking or mulesing are prohibited.

-Transportation of the animals is also regulated, and feeding the animals genetically modified plants or using fattening aids is prohibited.
+The transportation of the animals is also regulated, and feeding them genetically modified plants or using fattening aids is prohibited.
+In addition, pesticides and insecticides are consistently avoided—this applies to the animals and the soil on the grazing lands.

 GOTS (GLOBAL ORGANIC TEXTILE STANDARDS)

-In order to be eligible for the GOTS seal, manufacturers must source 70% of their wool from kbT-certified farms.
+To be eligible for the global-standard.org GOTS seal, manufacturers must source 70% of their wool from kbT-certified farms.
+Products that contain 95% kbT-wool are labelled organic.

 RWS (RESPONSIBLE WOOL STANDARD)